top of page

 Limited Visibility Into Market Activity

-Implication: Without records, markets cannot evolve efficiently.
+Implication: Without records, markets cannot improve efficiently.

 Sources: CARICOM, FAO, World Bank, USDA Foreign Agricultural Service, and regional agricultural trade studies

-How Grow Mobile Structures Agricultural Transactions
+How Grow Mobile Helps Agricultural Markets Work

 Verified Transactions